NandanDesai/TwitterScraper4J/README.md

 # TwitterScraper4J

 This is a Java library which lets you fetch Twitter public data without the need to use any API.

+#### Pros
+- The JAR file for this entire library is just 430 KB.
+- Can fetch around 3200 tweets for any public account.
+- Get basic profile information.
+- Search for users.
+- Search for tweets (with keywords, hashtags etc.).
+- Get all followers list
+- Get all following list
+- Streaming tweets (this is not as good as the official Twitter API and is still experimental)

+#### Cons
+- Cannot get the number of likes and retweets.
+- Cannot get all the replies for a tweet.
+- Cannot download videos attached to tweets.
+- If multiple images are attached to a tweet, then this library can fetch only the first image.

 ## Getting Started
 JAR file is available in the [release](https://github.com/NandanDesai/TwitterScraper4J/releases) section.
 Download the JAR file, add it to your Java project and start using it!